davidfague/Stylized-ReducedOrder-L5-Model/README.md

 		random number uniform distribution from 0-1
 		**(choose variable name)=numpy.random.rand(# of synapses) #choose a variable (this works because cell.add_synapse location parameter is a proportion: 0-1)

+		Quantity: implement use of the synapse density value instead of raw quanitity

 		assigning exc/inhib:
 		can use proportion, prop=432/476
 		Syn_type = ['exc' if y<prop else